purduedb/knowledgecubes/README.md

 ## About

 Cloud-based systems can be used to manage web-scale RDF data.
 However, operations that involve complex joins introduce several performance challenges, e.g., communication and computation overhead.
-To alleviate these challenges, Knowledge Cubes, an RDF system that filters non-matching intermediate results during join evaluation as early as possible to reduce the communication and computation overhead.
-Knowledge Cubes uses a filter-based approach to generate reduced sets of triples (or reductions, for short) to represent join pattern(s) of query workloads.
-Knowledge Cubes can materialize the reductions on disk or in memory and reuses the reductions that share the same join pattern(s) to answer queries.
+To alleviate these challenges, we propose Knowledge Cubes or KC for short, an RDF system that filters non-matching intermediate results during join evaluation as early as possible to reduce the communication and computation overhead.
+KC uses a filter-based approach to generate reduced sets of triples (or reductions, for short) to represent join pattern(s) of query workloads.
+KC can materialize the reductions on disk or in memory and reuses the reductions that share the same join pattern(s) to answer queries.
 Furthermore, these reductions are not computed beforehand, but are rather computed in an online fashion.
-Knowledge Cubes also answer complex analytical queries that involve unbound properties.
-Based on a realization of Knowledge Cubes on top of Spark, extensive experimentation demonstrates an order of magnitude enhancement in terms of preprocessing, storage, and query performance compared to the state-of-the-art cloud-based solutions.
+KC also answer complex analytical queries that involve unbound properties.
+Based on a realization of KC on top of Spark, extensive experimentation demonstrates an order of magnitude enhancement in terms of preprocessing, storage, and query performance compared to the state-of-the-art cloud-based solutions.

 ## Features